Garden Grove, California Therapists

 Mental Health Statistics for Garden Grove, California

 Nearly 1 in 6 people in California are suffering from a mental health issue.
 1 in 20 suffer from a serious mental illness.
-Garden Grove is obviously concerned with the growing concern with mental health illness in their state.
-They passed Laura’s Law which forces people diagnosed with a mental illness to received treatment whether they want it or not.
+Garden Grove is concerned with the growing concern with mental health illness in their state.
+They passed Laura’s Law which forces people diagnosed with a mental illness to receive treatment whether they want it or not.